How Talking Heads Turned a Corner on ‘Fear of Music’

 It's clear now, though, that the ominous and intriguing Fear of Music was a bellwether juncture for the band, its music and its future.

 They were pushing, and hard, against the edges of an approach that always seemed to include a wink and a nudge in the past.
 As the ties that bound the band began to weaken, however, their approach reflected the looming clouds all around.
 You hear it in the fin de siecle dread surrounding their radio favorite "Life During Wartime" and the disturbingly beautiful nihilism of "Heaven."

 The album's explosive opener "I Zimbra," which featured African cadences, a memorable guest turn by King Crimson's Robert Fripp and lyrics based on the absurdist poetry of Hugo Ball, feels like a moment of catharsis, and that's just at the beginning.

-"This ain't no party / This ain't no disco / This ain't no fooling around,” Byrne reminds us during ‘Life in Wartime.’
-And so, ‘Cities’ explores the life of someone who only feels comfortable when surrounded by the anonymity of urban life.
-‘Air’ uncovers a character so miserable that even the simplest task has become unbearable.
-‘Drugs,’ well, that speaks for itself.
-Best of all – certainly scariest of all – might be ‘Memories Can't Wait,’ a swirling column of after-party rage and disassociative fear.
+"This ain't no party / This ain't no disco / This ain't no fooling around," David Byrne reminds us during "Life During Wartime."
+"Cities" explores the life of someone who only feels comfortable when surrounded by the anonymity of urban life, while "Air" uncovers a character so miserable that even the simplest task has become unbearable.
+"Drugs," well, that speaks for itself.
+Best of all – certainly scariest of all – might be "Memories Can't Wait," a swirling column of after-party rage and disassociative fear.

 He dubbed the working process in the loft as "incomplete recording," something Byrne was only just beginning to develop.
 The band would lay down basic tracks, then embellish from there while Byrne improvised lyrics on the spot.
 Harrison designed the album cover, and suggested the title – an idea that seemed to fit in with the project's overarching theme of displacement.